 SMS in UMTS Networks

-Test Mobile Originated (SM MO) and Mobile Terminated (SM MT) processing in a 3G network.
+Test Mobile Originated (SM MO), Mobile Terminated (SM MT), and Mobile-to-Mobile processing in a 3G network.
 Service Center (SC) to Mobile Station (MS) upper layer testing is supported.
 Emulated interfaces are compliant with 3GPP TS 23.040.

-- Gd interface – SMS-GMSC to SGSN used to deliver MT short messages
+- Gd – SMS-GMSC to SGSN used to deliver MT short messages;

 Circuit-Switched Fall Back (CSFB) SMS in Evolved Packet System